codesections-personal/codesections/content/blog/weaving-raku/index.md

 Well, no, not exactly.
 A Raku file with Pod blocks is cleanly divided into *documentation* (everything inside Pod blocks) and *code* (everything outside Pod blocks).
 When you render output documentation, the code is ignored; when you run the code, the documentation is ignored.

 This works great for many typical Pod use cases, but it doesn't really let us do the sort of thing Brian was talking about: we can't use Pod to write code and to *display that code as part of our documentation*.
-That's a little abstract, so maybe an example will help.
+That's a little abstract, so maybe an example is in order.

 <!-- more -->